tsuru/tsuru/docs/managing/using-pools.rst

 Removing a pool
 ---------------

-If you wanna remove a pool, use `tsuru-admin pool-remove`:
+If you want to remove a pool, use `tsuru-admin pool-remove`:

 .. highlight:: bash